two-7182/synchrony/README.md

 What about the geometrical characteristics?
 Well, neurons which are spatially close to each other (and also look at the same part of the image - remember retinotopy) have stronger connections.
 And neurons which respond to similar angles also form stronger connections (Kohn & Smith, 2005).

-So, the neurons that are: a) next to each other, b) recognizing specific angles - should be connected more srongly.
-And this should lead to a better synchrony.
+So, neurons that are: a) next to each other, b) recognizing specific angles - should be connected more srongly.
+And this should lead to a greater synchrony.

 ## Our model
 We built a model of V1 area: a neural network, which consists of **Izhikevich** neurons (Izhikevich, 2003).
 What does it mean?